fbatta/wedding-website/content/en/faqs.md

 Colombia’s festive season means lots of events and nightlife — enjoy, but keep an eye on drinks and belongings.

 If you've got more questions, you can visit the Australian Government's Smarttraveller [travel advisory for Colombia](https://www.smartraveller.gov.au/destinations/americas/colombia).

+#### Methods of payment

+Colombia operates largely with cash: taxis and certain shops will not usually accept any credit/debit cards, so make sure you travel with some cash on you.
+The minimum tariff for a taxi is 7.500 COP, with an average ride within the city costing between 15 and 20k COP.

+Also, try not to pay with 50.000 COP banknotes, because people often don't have change for those.

+#### Public transport

+Bogotá has a network of buses, called Transmilenios, which cover most of the city.
+Tickets can be bought at authorised sellers all around the city.

 ## 🛌 Accommodation